joshbegley/nyt-latest/previous.md

 **These Are the 42 Questions Prospective Trump Jurors Are Being Asked**\
-`Would-be jurors will be asked to decide whether Donald J. Trump falsified business records to cover up a sex scandal.
-First they must answer these questions.`\
+`Once they are chosen, jurors will be asked to decide whether Donald J. Trump falsified business records to cover up a sex scandal.
+But first they must answer these questions.`\
 https://nytimes.com/2024/04/16/nyregion/trump-hush-money-jury-questions.html

 **Participant, Maker of Films With Social Conscience, Calls It Quits**\